 We were chatting with another hiker when Jim and Lynette arrived.
 Jim understood the needs of hikers and had a small cooler with snacks, sodas, and my favorite – Pepsi.

 In all my years of long-distance hiking, I’ve never met a better host/trail angel.
 We drove back to Phoenix and spent the rest of the day running errands and eating.
-They took us everywhere we needed to go and gave us the run of their lovely home.
+They took us everywhere we needed and gave us the run of their lovely home.

 I’m always amazed by the generosity of people willing to host complete strangers, giving so much and asking for nothing in return.
 We, of course, paid for meals and gas where they let us, but that in no way compensated for all they provided.